luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **14 December** Bismarck told Benedetti with a smile that he was complaining to Vienna 'twice a week' to alienate Wilhelm step-by-step from Austria.

 **17 December** Metternich-Mensdorff: Napoleon wants peace, he's happy to see FJ attempting to satisfy Hungary.
-Drouyn says: Napoleon wants to see Austria restored to former glory; if Italy attacks you will annihilate them, we will let you act freely in Italy: 'I repeated it solemnly, if things were to go worse in Italy and if you were one day attacked in Venetia — not only would we leave you freedom of action, but a complete entente can be established between us upon a final solution of the Italian question...
+Drouyn says: Napoleon wants to see Austria restored to former glory; if Italy attacks you will annihilate them, we will let you act freely in Italy: '**I repeated it solemnly, if things were to go worse in Italy and if you were one day attacked in Venetia — not only would we leave you freedom of action, but a complete entente can be established between us upon a final solution of the Italian question...
 We want no new annexations, we have become frankly conservatives — that means we resemble you very much.
 Those who resemble each other assemble...
-Events may compel us to seek a power with whom we can combine our forces to make common cause against the danger.'
+Events may compel us to seek a power with whom we can combine our forces to make common cause against the danger**.'
 Metternich was hopeful.
 Mensdorff, however, was cooler — do not get into details of an alliance unless/until it seems war is sure.
 (Clark p305-6)

 Pottinger: this was an important difference between Napoleon and Drouyn, with the latter much more anti-Italy, while Napoleon really wanted Italy dealt with before he could imagine closer relations with Austria viz Germany.

-## 21 December Bloomfield-Clarendon: Mensdorff is clear they will not sell the duchies.
+**21 December** Bloomfield-Clarendon: Mensdorff is clear they will not sell the duchies.

 **26 December** To a friend, Andrae Roman: 'Anyone who calls me an unscrupulous politician is doing me an injustice and should start by trying his own conscience in this particular arena...
-When I stake my life on a thing, I do so in the faith that I have fortified for myself, in long and bitter struggle but also in sincere and humble prayer to God, and that no word of man, not even that of a friend in the Lord and a servant of his Church, is going to overthrow for me...
-As a statesman I am not ruthless enough but rather cowardly in my feelings, and this is so because in the questions that confront me it is not always easy to gain the clarity that engenders faith in God.'
+When I stake my life on a thing, I do so in the faith that I have fortified for myself, in long and bitter struggle but also in sincere and humble prayer to God, and that no word of man, not even that of a friend in the Lord and a servant of his Church, is going to overthrow for me... **As a statesman I am not ruthless enough but rather cowardly in my feelings, and this is so because in the questions that confront me it is not always easy to gain the clarity that engenders faith in God**.'
 Some place this in 1869 but EF & Gall 26/12/65.

-End December The Italo-Zollverein treaty was signed: members recognised the kingdom of Italy.
+**End December** The Italo-Zollverein treaty was signed: members recognised the kingdom of Italy.

 By the end of December Manteuffel thought he'd failed in Schleswig, 'he now sees himself forced to a standstill in his proceedings' (Gablenz 31/12), and was contemplating martial law (cf. 24/8).

-## 285 of 393

-# History

-# 1866
+### 1866

-ZHlondil, Ziclb Mliwgura 1266. biebtt bee eicl(an Finitetraaeu fclbft.
-Gaeiie Plate NiagaraWalking =thetightropeof'constitutional conflict; cartoon inKladderadatsch 1866:Bismarck'$performancecompared to Blondin"$ tightrope crossing of the Source:FallsbetweentheUnitedExplore and CanadaCourtesy Professor `Wiluam January 1866 Napoleon announced the withdrawal of troops from Mexico.
+**January 1866** **Napoleon announced the withdrawal of troops from Mexico**.
 He told America he would withdraw between 11/66 and 11/67.
 Hamerow: the end of the US Civil War and renewal of the Zollverein in 1865 had stimulated the demand for credit at the time when the Paris Bourse was buzzing with news of the Mexican fiasco and several important London firms were declaring bankruptcy.
 The growing threat of an Austro-Prussian conflict kept money markets disrupted until the war was resolved.
 Mid-March to end of May the discount rate on the Berlin stock exchange rose from 6 to 9% and Prussian bonds declined ~10% March-June.
 The political uncertainty kept finance wobbly until the final resolution of the conflict in 1871 after which there was another boom.
-(Cf. Keudell p412) January Bismarck had Wilhelm present the Black Eagle to the Italian king, as part of his seduction.
+(Cf. Keudell p412)

+**January** Bismarck had Wilhelm present the Black Eagle to the Italian king, as part of his seduction.
 Clark: Vienna was 'as usual ... too late and too half-hearted' to counter his moves — making even a pretence of contemplating recognition of Italy might have kept La Marmora out of Bismarck's clutches for months.

-## 286 of 393

 During January (WAF) Bismarck speculated to Goltz that the Mexican affair could embroil France with America and help Prussia, and he forbade Goltz from exercising a restraining influence on the American ambassador in Paris.